casspop/primerCop/docs/Function and Assembly Notes.md

 There are holes in the mount plate for 2.5mm standoff screws.
 Attach standoffs using those screws and mount the Pico to the standoffs.

+Once you have both pieces of hardware mounted to their mount plate, affix it to the steel plate with 3 or 4 smallish pieces of Gorilla mounting tape.

 ### Display notes

 The same problem that I encountered with the Drok converter reared its ugly head with the display mount.
 I will be adding some space to the interior of that model as well.
 It =does= fit, but it's really tight.
 Not so tight as to cause alarm, but too tight for easy assembly.